Instrument Rating Course (IR Course)

 Taking lessons on weekends

-That's possible, we are open every day.
-Keep in mind that airfields often charge higher landing fees on weekends.
+That's possible, we're open every day.
+Please note that airfields often charge higher landing fees on weekends.

 Questions?